JamesT94/JamesT94/README.md

 🎓 Studying: Deep learning
 🛠️ Working on: Building neural networks from scratch
-✔️ Current Goal: Complete a whole bunch of Coursera specialisations
+✔️ Current Goal: Lots of Coursera specialisations
-♟️ I'm playing: Lots of chess
+♟️ I'm playing: Chess!
 ⭐ Fun fact: I can solve a Rubik's cube in less than 30 seconds

 ### Connect with me: